-WordPress’s blog-like nature, whilst helpful for sites which do actually feature blogs, can be awkward to work on sites which aren’t based around blogs.
+WordPress’s blog-like nature, whilst helpful for sites that do actually feature blogs, can be awkward to work on sites that aren’t based around blogs.

 For example, all content on WordPress has comments enabled by default, the default templates arrange content chronologically rather than by topic.
 None of these are difficult problems to overcome, but you can never quite escape the fact that when you’re working on a non-blogging based website you’re working against WordPress’s nature.

 Security is and always has been a major issue with WordPress, though the reasons for that are not necessarily faults with WordPress itself.
 Firstly, WordPress is the most popular CMS by a considerable distance and is, therefore, a major target for hackers.
 Secondly, most of the vulnerabilities which hackers exploit do not come from WordPress itself but poorly written or out-of-date, third-party plugins.